AzureTechCommunity/Lightning-Talks/talks/app_service_web.md

 :::

-## Demo: Deploying an Azure Static Web Apps App from code on GitHub
+## Demo: Deploying an Azure Static Web App from code on GitHub

 ::: notes